Avinash-Mahto/bot-talk/README.md

 Verify that your container is running by executing:

       docker ps
+ This command displays a list of running containers, and you should see your container in the list
 ### 4. Access Your Application
 Visit http://SERVER_IP in your web browser to access your running application.